 2) TELL THE BRAND WHAT YOU CAN DO FOR THEM

 Everybody knows that sponsorships are a means for companies to advertise their products.
+With the help of Grassroots Wild Postings advertising you can place poster in a large number on multiple locations, primarily in dense, urban areas, to attract maximum attention.
 So don’t think you have the loop on everything by telling your intended sponsor it’s a no-brainer because you will be giving them free advertising.
 First of all, it isn’t free; clothing costs money to make and when a brand sends you free stuff it eats into their potential profits.
 The intention behind a sponsorship is for you to spread the word effectively enough to bring in more customers, justifying giving you free products.
 Tell the brand how you can do this for them.
 Give specific ideas you have to help spread the word (i.e. posting YouTube videos of you wearing their gear while you board), don’t just say you will provide” free” advertising.
 Include a list of intended shows you plan to attend or competitions you will be competing in.

 3) PROVIDE LINKS TO QUALITY FOOTAGE, PICS, OR MUSIC SAMPLES